 3. The value of the educational savings account(s), income on the educational savings account(s), and the investment in the educational savings account(s) are computed as of the close of the calendar year in which the taxable year begins.

 The potential non-taxable portion of any distribution is determined by multiplying the amount of the distribution by a fraction, the numerator of which is the amount of the total contributions made to the educational savings account(s) and the denominator of which is the value of the educational savings account(s).

 Effective with respect to distributions made on or after January 1, 2002, distributions used to pay qualified higher education expenses are excluded from the gross income of the beneficiary.
-The term “qualified higher education expenses” means tuition, fees, books, supplies and equipment required for the enrollment or attendance of a designated beneficiary at an eligible educational institution.
+For distributions made after December 31, 2018, the term “qualified higher education expenses” means tuition, fees, books, supplies and equipment required for the enrollment or attendance of a designated beneficiary at an eligible educational institution or participation in a qualified apprenticeship program.
 Room and board are also qualified higher education expenses to the extent they do not exceed certain limits contained in Section 529.